Esperanto Braille: Punctuation

-Quotation marks in print Esperanto are highly variable, and tend to follow the conventions of the country a text is published in.
-This is irrelevant for printing in braille.
+Quotation marks in ink-print Esperanto are highly variable, and tend to follow the conventions of the country a text is published in.
+This is irrelevant for rendering in braille.

 Numbers

 The apostrophe/abbreviation point is used to group digits within numbers, like the comma in English.
 In both print and braille Esperanto, the comma is used as the decimal mark, so: